ray-project/ray/doc/source/ray-core/walkthrough.rst

     :start-after: __calling_actor_start__
     :end-before: __calling_actor_end__

-We can call actor method via ``actor.method.remote()``.
+To call an actor method, use ``actor_handle.method.remote()``.
-This will immediately return an ``ObjectRef`` as a future and then execute the method asynchronously on the remote actor process.
+This invocation immediately returns an ``ObjectRef`` as a future and then executes the method asynchronously on the remote actor process.
 To fetch the actual returned value of ``ObjectRef``, we use the blocking :ref:`ray.get() <ray-get-ref>`.

 Calculating π
 -------------
-Finally, we get number of samples inside the circle returned from sampling tasks and calculate π.
+Finally, we get number of samples inside the circle from the remote sampling tasks and calculate π.

 .. literalinclude:: doc_code/getting_started.py
     :language: python